Welcome to today's edition of the Rush 24-7 podcast.

 I didn't want my husband to think I was not appreciative of what he did.

-I didn't want to come back and say it's all going to be my way.
+I didn't want to come back and say, it's all going to be my way.

-Emotional trauma and distress among returning female GIs, ladies and gentlemen, much more pronounced, according to this story than post-traumatic stress disorder symptoms of male soldiers returning.
+Emotional trauma and distress among returning female GIs, ladies and gentlemen, much more pronounced, according to this story, than post-traumatic stress disorder symptoms of male soldiers returning.

 Now, was this necessary?

-People said that there are many reasons why this should not happen.
+The whole argument about women in combat, people said that there are many reasons why this should not happen.

-And I will remind you of that right after this timeout.
+I proposed a solution, a compromise, and I will remind you of that right after this timeout.

 All right, we're back.

-At the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.
+Here we are, Rush Limbaugh, having more fun than a human being should be allowed to have at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 All right, what is the purpose?